AdmitHub/heroku-auto-ssl/README.md

 Configuration file which lets Dehydrated know which domains and subdomains to obtain SSL certificates for.

 Each line represents a new domain.
 Entries are seperated by spaces.
 The first entry is the root domain (Domain with no subdomains ex: `admithub.com`).
-Every entry after that is a subdomain (Including the root domain ex: `www.admithub.com` `admin.admithub.com`).
+Every entry after that is a subdomain (Containing the root domain ex: `www.admithub.com` `admin.admithub.com`).

 Another way of explaining it:
 ```
-root.tld sub1.root.tld sub2.root.tld sub3.root.tld
+root1.tld sub1.root1.tld sub2.root1.tld sub3.root1.tld
+root2.tld sub1.root2.tld sub2.root2.tld sub3.root2.tld
 ```